Sprouts

 The game logic and AI are written in Rust, compiled to WebAssembly.
 The WASM module runs in a Web Worker so that the AI's computation (which can take a few seconds on larger boards) doesn't block the UI thread.
 The frontend uses HTML5 Canvas for rendering and handles both mouse and touch input, since Sprouts is the kind of game you might play on a phone.

-Difficulty is controlled by the number of starting nodes: 4, 5, or 6.
-More starting nodes means a longer game with a larger and more complex move space.
-At 6 nodes the AI takes noticeably longer to think, because the number of candidate moves grows quickly and the skeleton computation is more expensive on a crowded board.
+Difficulty is controlled by the number of starting spots: 4, 5, or 6.
+More starting spots means a longer game with a larger and more complex move space.
+With \(n = 6\), the game can last up to \(3(6) - 1 = 17\) moves, and the AI takes noticeably longer to think because the number of candidate moves grows quickly and the skeleton computation is more expensive on a crowded board.
+For reference, at \(n = 4\) the game lasts between 8 and 11 moves, while at \(n = 5\) it's between 10 and 14.

 The visual design is dark and minimal: near-black background, white lines, green accent for victories and red for losses.
 The board itself is the interesting visual, and a busy UI would compete with it.